noodldocs/noodldocs.github.io/nodes/standard/or.md

 ## Inputs

 **Input 0..N**
-The inputs are numbered as Input 0,Input 1 etc. Whenever you connect to an input a new one is create so you will never run out of inputs.
+The inputs are numbered as Input 0,Input 1 etc. Whenever you connect to an input a new one is created so you will never run out of inputs.

 </div>